HerrIvan/embedding-cvx-projection/README.md

 # Embedding-Cvx-Projection

-This repo introduces a simple [convex optimization](https://en.wikipedia.org/wiki/Convex_optimization) method that aims to find the best approximation to a target embedding based on a reduced set of relevant but diverse embeddings.
+This repository presents a basic convex optimization technique that, given a target embedding, aims to find the best approximation of that embedding by means of a reduced set of relevant but diverse embeddings.

-The operation achieved is analogous to answering the question: _how can I best explain my input embedding by *meaningfully* combining embeddings from a specified set?_.
+The process is similar to answering the question: _how can I most effectively explain my input embedding as a *meaningful* combination of embeddings from a given set?_

 Presumed applications for it are:
 - retrieving relevant but diverse contexts in the retrieval step of [Retrieval Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) (RAG) workflow.